TENX-S/TENX-S/README.md

   * <sub> Food: **PORK**/Greasy/Too Sugary or Spicy/... </sub>

-<sub> I really enjoy feature film and R&B music and I'm sort of a fan of Adele. </sub>
+<sub> I really enjoy feature films and R&B musics and I'm sort of a fan of Adele. </sub>

 <sub> I am not really a social guy, kind of cautious with strangers.
 But if you are passionate about the same things as I am, then I am a talkie :). </sub>